lazarohcm/superheroes/README.md

 as I feel more comfortable using this strategy (I really hope it is not a problem).

 * To create a hero, at least a nickname should be provided (Some heroes might not have a name, origin or known powers)
+* Also at least one image should be provided